diningeachox/Image-Super-Resolution/README.md

 ## Training Parameters
 I trained the model on Google Colab, which has a GPU storage limit of 15GB.
 Therefore I used the batch size 2 for both stages of training.
 Then I followed the paper's training specifications:
-* 1e-4 learning rate for training SRResnet.
+* 1e-4 learning rate for training SRResnet, trained for 50 epochs.
 * 1e-4 learning rate for the first 10^5 iterations (250 epochs in our case) and 1e-5 learning rate for the remaining 10^5 iterations (250 epochs) for training SRGAN.
 * LR images are scaled to [0, 1] whereas HR images are scaled to [-1, 1].
 * The optimizer used is Adam